-Each exercise involves a simulated eruption of a volcano in the AFI Region.
+Each Volcanic ash exercise is based on involves a simulation ed of volcano eruption of a volcano in the AFI Region.
 The AFI volcano observatories States are listed in the Appendix A to this document.
-With reference to the provisions of ICAO eANP Volume I, Volcanic Ash Advisory Centre (VAAC) Toulouse has been designated as AFI VAAC to prepare volcanic ash advisory information for the Africa-Indian Ocean Region.
+In accordance with reference to the provisions of ICAO the AFI eANP Volume I, Volcanic Ash Advisory Centre (VAAC) Toulouse has been designated as AFI VAAC to prepare volcanic ash advisory information for the Africa-Indian Ocean Region.
 Simulated ash clouds or clouds from an assigned volcano may cross national and/or international boundaries, depending on the objectives of the exercise.

-Each exercise may have different objectives, which the scenario will be designed to address.
-For example, any or all of the activities listed below may be tested depending on the scope of the exercise:
+Based on the Each exercise may have different objectives of the exercise, the VACC will propose scenarios of simulated ashes that may address which the scenario will be designed to address.
+For example, any or all of the following activities listed below may be tested depending on the scope of the exercise:

 AFTN, e-mail addresses, message routing and voice communications;